dstackai/dstack/docs/examples.md

         </h3>

         <p>
-            Learn how to deploy and fine-tune Llama 3.1.
+            Deploy and fine-tune Llama 3.1
         </p>
     </a>
     <a href="/examples/llms/llama32"